Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Robustness Analysis

 \subsection{Ex-ante Return Predictability}

-The results in Section~\ref{Sec:Results} document a significant association between realized returns, $\mathds{1}_{\{win_{i}=1\}}R_{i}^{\ast}$, and changes in odds from interim to final values in the last few minutes before the race.
+The results in Section~\ref{Sec:Results} document a significant association between realized returns, \(\mathbf{1}_{\{win_i=1\}}R_i^{\ast}\), and changes in odds from interim to final values in the last few minutes before the race.
 For clarity, these results should not be taken as evidence of \emph{ex-ante} return predictability.
-Rather, it should be recognized that the correlations we document reflect only an \emph{ex-post} association, because bettors cannot react after observing the final odds nor place contingent orders based on them.
+Rather, the correlations we document reflect \emph{ex-post} associations, because bettors cannot react after observing the final odds or place contingent orders based on them.

-As a complementary exercise, Table~\ref{tb:estimation_results_predictability_test_part1} reports estimates from an alternative predictive model that relies only on information available at least $\tau$ minutes before post time.
-For each reference point $\tau \in \{5,10,15,\dots\}$, we examine whether the \emph{rates of change in odds} over the preceding 20 minutes contain predictive power for realized returns.
-The 20-minute window is divided into four consecutive five-minute intervals.
-For example, in Column~(1), where the reference point is five minutes before post time, the regressors are the rates of change in odds between 5-10, 10-15, 15-20, and 20-25 minutes before the race.
-Column~(2) shifts the reference point to ten minutes before post time, so the regressors correspond to 10-15, 15-20, 20-25, and 25-30 minutes before the race, and so forth.
-In this way, each column uses odds movements observed strictly before the chosen horizon, and the coefficients indicate whether such interim dynamics help predict realized returns.
+To illustrate this point, Figure~\ref{fg:plot_expected_return_intermediate_odds_min_before_interim_xaxis} presents an alternative version of Figure~\ref{fg:plot_expected_return_intermediate_odds_min_before_5_to_0}.
+The key difference is the variable on the horizontal axis.
+While Figure~\ref{fg:plot_expected_return_intermediate_odds_min_before_5_to_0} groups horses by final odds, Figure~\ref{fg:plot_expected_return_intermediate_odds_min_before_interim_xaxis} groups them by the latest interim odds observed at the start of each interval.
+Thus, Panel~(a), which covers the final five-minute interval, uses odds observed five minutes before post time rather than final odds.
+Panels~(b)--(f) similarly use the interim odds observed at the start of each corresponding five-minute interval.

-The results show that, while there exist some cases where interim odds changes are statistically significant predictors of realized returns (e.g., the odds change between 5-10 minutes before the race when evaluated at $\tau=5$, or the odds change between 15-20 minutes before the race when evaluated at $\tau=15$), the overall evidence of ex-ante predictability is limited.
-At $\tau=5$, last-minute rushes of betting activity may already be captured in the 5-10 minute interval because wagering at off-track betting facilities closes two minutes before post time.
-Apart from this specific case, significant coefficients appear only sporadically across horizons and intervals, and the magnitudes are generally small.
+This distinction matters for assessing whether the patterns can be interpreted as \emph{ex-ante} information.
+In Panel~(a), bettors can observe the five-minute odds shown on the horizontal axis, but they cannot observe the subsequent change from five-minute to final odds before making their betting decisions.
+Thus, the increase/decrease classification in Panel~(a) is still based on information realized only after the five-minute mark.
+By contrast, in Panels~(b)--(f), both the interim odds level and the odds change over the corresponding interval are observable before the final minutes of the betting window.
+These panels therefore provide a closer approximation to information that could have been available to bettors before market closure.